Guided bomb: Guidance

 A laser-guided GBU-24 (BLU-109 warhead variant) strikes its target.

 Guided bombs carry a guidance system which is usually monitored and controlled from an external device.
-A guided bomb of a given weight must carry fewer explosives to accommodate the guidance mechanisms.
+A guided bomb of a given weight must carry less explosives to accommodate the guidance mechanisms.

 Radio

-The Germans were first to introduce precision guided munitions (PGMs) in combat, using the 1,400-kg (3,100 lb) MCLOS-guidance Fritz X to successfully attack the Italian battleship Roma in September 1943.
-The closest Allied equivalents were the 1,000-lb (454 kg) AZON (AZimuth ONly), used in both Europe and the CBI Theater, and the US Navy's Bat, primarily used in the Pacific Theater of World War II which used autonomous, on-board radar guidance.
-In addition, the U.S. tested the rocket-propelled Gargoyle; it never entered service.
+The Germans were first to introduce precision guided munitions (PGMs) in combat, using the 1400 kg MCLOS-guidance Fritz X to successfully attack the Italian battleship Roma in September 1943.
+The closest Allied equivalents were the 1000 lb AZON (azimuth only), used in both Europe and the CBI Theater, and the US Navy's Bat, primarily used in the Pacific Theater of World War II which used autonomous, on-board radar guidance.
+In addition, the US tested the rocket-propelled Gargoyle; it never entered service.
 No Japanese remotely guided PGMs ever saw service in World War II.

 The United States Army Air Forces used similar techniques with Operation Aphrodite, but had few successes; the German Mistel (Mistletoe) "parasite aircraft" was no more effective.

-The U.S. programs restarted in the Korean War.
+The US programs restarted in the Korean War.
 In the 1960s, the electro-optical bomb (or camera bomb) was reintroduced.
 They were equipped with television cameras and flare sights, by which the bomb would be steered until the flare superimposed the target.
 The camera bombs transmitted a "bomb's eye view" of the target back to a controlling aircraft.
 An operator in this aircraft then transmitted control signals to steerable fins fitted to the bomb.
-Such weapons were used increasingly by the USAF in the last few years of the Vietnam War because the political climate was increasingly intolerant of civilian casualties, and because it was possible to strike difficult targets (such as bridges) effectively with a single mission; the Thanh Hoa Bridge, for instance, was attacked repeatedly with gravity bombs, to no effect, only to be dropped in one mission with PGMs.
+Such weapons were used increasingly by the USAF in the last few years of the Vietnam War because the political climate was increasingly intolerant of civilian casualties, and because it was possible to strike difficult targets (such as bridges) effectively with a single mission; the Thanh Hoa Bridge, for instance, was attacked repeatedly with gravity bombs, to no effect, only to be destroyed in one mission with PGMs.

 Although not as popular as the newer JDAM and JSOW weapons, or even the older laser-guided bomb systems, weapons like the AGM-62 Walleye TV-guided bomb are still being used, in conjunction with the AAW-144 Data Link Pod, on US Navy F/A-18 Hornets.

 Infrared

-In World War II, the U.S. National Defense Research Committee developed the VB-6 Felix, which used infrared to home on ships.
+In World War II, the US National Defense Research Committee developed the VB-6 Felix, which used infrared to home on ships.
 While it entered production in 1945, it was never employed operationally.
+Around the same time, similar research was being conducted in the UK, Germany, and Japan, but none of these efforts led to practical application.